FatimaBOliveira/pands-weekly-tasks/README.md

 ## Week 8 - [plottask.py](plottask.py)
 - Program that plots a histogram with normal distribution and a function.

 The task is to show a histogram with normal distribution of 1000 values with the mean of 5 and deviation of 2 and plot function h(x)= x^3 with range between 0 and 10, both represented in one set of axes.
-I need to divide this task in 2 parts, one with the histogram and other with the funtion:
+For this I need to divide this task in 2 parts, one with the histogram and other with the function:

 To get the histogram, I need to use [numpy random normal function](https://www.w3schools.com/python/numpy/numpy_random_normal.asp), and then only use the [plot.hist function](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.hist.html).
 ```